Alisaryn/Tethealla-Ship-Manager/README.md

 # Tethealla Ship Manager
-A GUI companion tool for servers running Tethealla PSO:BB servers. (https://pioneer2.net)
+A GUI companion tool for servers running Tethealla Phantasy Star Online: Blue Burst servers (https://pioneer2.net).

 Allows management (start, stop, and restart) of a ship a server and its config file, as well as the local GM list.